spectrocloud/librarium/content/docs/05-workspace/1-adding-a-new-workspace.md

   One or more running workload clusters within the project.
   Cluster must not be imported with read-only mode.
   RBAC should not be set on the cluster level to be included as part of Workspace.
+  Nested Clusters Cannot be a part of Workspace.

 # Create Your Workspace